 - Arrange for someone to take you home from the hospital two to three days after surgery.
 Large two-door or four-door cars work better then vans, SUVs or trucks. - Arrange for someone to stay with you for several days after your surgery.
-This is typically your coach. - Get a walker see below. - □ If you do the cooking, make double batches of everything for a week or two before your surgery.
+This is typically your coach. - Acquire a walker.
+See below. - □ If you do the cooking, make double batches of everything for a week or two before your surgery.
 Freeze half, and you'll have two weeks of ready-made meals when you get home or stock up on ready-made foods that you enjoy. - □ Make plans for someone to help care for your pet(s) for a week or two. - □ While you are in the kitchen (and in other rooms as well), place items you use regularly at arm level so you do not have to reach up or bend down. - Remove any throw or area rugs that could cause you to slip.
 Securely fasten electrical cords around the perimeter of the room. - Shop for things that will make your life easier after surgery.
 Your list might include a long-handled shoehorn, a long-handled sponge, a grabbing tool or reacher, a footstool, a big-pocket shirt or soft shoulder bag for carrying things around. - □ If you do not already have a parking permit for a disabled person, apply for a temporary permit several weeks prior to your surgery.
-Contact the Department of Motor Vehicles, or your doctor's office may have an application form. - Check out the height of your bed.
-The mattress should come to your knees.
-You may have to have blocks placed under your bed to raise it.
+Contact the Department of Motor Vehicles, or your doctor's office may have an application form.